In the previous blog, we checked how to override the component in the PWA Studio custom extension.

 }

-module.exports = localIntercept;
+module.exports = localIntercept;local-intercept.js

 2. moduleOverrideWebpackPlugin.js

-Create the file at <pwa-extension>/moduleOverrideWebpackPlugin.js,
+Create the file at <pwa-project>/src/plugins/moduleOverrideWebpackPlugin.js:

 const path = require('path');